Interracial marriage: Trinidad

 Gaiutra Bahadur said in an interview that some Guyanese from her community were angered by her book and writing on the sexual experiences of the Indian coolie woman, with one saying "Who is that woman who's been writing that all of our grandmothers and great-grandmothers were prostitutes?", and another saying "One must be careful." to her, viewing her book as an attack on the honor and morals of Indian women, Bahadur maintained that she was trying to bring back the "dignity" of the women and that Indian women's honor was attacked in the same way by colonial officials who blamed the women themselves for their sexual liaisons rather than flaws in the plantation and indenture systems.

 A stereotype of an uncontrollable sexual libido was attributed to Indian women in the Caribbean and they were described as having "white liver" because of this.
-Sexual abuse, poor living standards, and tough work were all things Indian coolie women had to contend with.
-In seeking potential mates the Indian coolie women has some amount of free choice due to their scarce numbers, some of them were able to end their indenture when married by white overseers.
+Sexual abuse, poor living standards, and tough work were all things Indian unskilled women had to contend with.
+In seeking potential mates the Indian unskilled women has some amount of free choice due to their scarce numbers, some of them were able to end their indenture when married by white overseers.
 There were cases of sexual abuse of Indian women on the ships and one man prostituted his 8-year-old daughter, and in another case a British surgeon married a young widow, the women obtained an advantage in sexual relations from being less numerous than men but this led to a large amount of killings called "wife murders" of the women by men they rejected.
-Postcards were made of Indian coolie women and girls bedecked in jewelry made of gold and silver such as bangles and nose rings which seemed to be aiming to show them as wealthy and pretty.
-Indian coolie women wore their wealth in the form of jewellery, like bangles and nose rings.
-In Port of Spain in Trinidad, Chinese coolies were described as going about almost naked while Indian coolie women wore "scanty drapery" and had "arms and ankles covered with bangles".
+Postcards were made of Indian unskilled women and girls bedecked in jewelry made of gold and silver such as bangles and nose rings which seemed to be aiming to show them as wealthy and pretty.
+Indian unskilled women wore their wealth in the form of jewellery, like bangles and nose rings.
+In Port of Spain in Trinidad, Chinese unskilled people were described as going about almost naked while Indian unskilled women wore "scanty drapery" and had "arms and ankles covered with bangles".
 One Indian woman on the way to Guiana had to be given jewelry like bangles made of silver and nose rings made of gold to by her husband in order to make her not leave him.